Zymbit-Docs/docs/content/tutorials/encrypt-rfs/index.md

 ### BUILDING YOUR LUKS ENCRYPTED RFS

 #### Prerequisites
-Make sure you have the ZYMKEY4 software suite already running and operational as well as bound.
-Instructions [here](https://docs.zymbit.com/getting-started/zymkey4).
+Make sure you have the Zymbit Security Module software suite already running and operational as well as bound.
+Instructions [here](https://docs.zymbit.com/getting-started).

 ##### NOTE for RPi users: For the CM4/IO Module with eMMC, additional steps are needed due to the fact that the USB 2.0 ports are disabled by default:
 1. Upgrade the bootloader version: Jan.
 16 2021